henry-jacq/useful-scripts/README.md

-# useful-scripts
+# scripts
 My personal collection of bash scripts.
-Some are even useful :)
+Some are actually useful ;)

+Not all scripts are by me.
+The original authors, if known, are referenced within the individual scripts scripts.